stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 In stream mode, there are minimal video controls; a play/pause button and volume control.
 Note the volume is that of the video, the overall volume is controlled by the system volume control.

 Up to 10 recent URIs are persisted.
-In order to access this list it is necessary to click the "down arrow head" icon at the end of URI text entry box and then expand the drop-down.
+In order to access this list it is necessary to click the "expander" icon at the end of URI text entry box.
+The recent files list is stored in a text file `~/.config/mwp/recent-video.txt`.
+This file may be maintained with a text editor if required.

 ## Blackbox replay mode (BBL replay)